nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 # Usage
 You can use the selector or if-statement in command to check if players have the tags.

-E.g.
+E.g. This command gives an apple to players that jumped:

     /execute as @a[tags=jump_bool] run give @s minecraft:apple 1
-This command gives an apple to players that jumped.
+E.g. This command gives 1 second regeneration effect to players that start sleeping:

     /execute as @a[tags=sleep_begin] run effect give @s minecraft:regeneration 1 1 true
-This command gives 1 second regeneration effect to players that start sleeping.

 These boolean tags check two types of actions: _Level_ and _Edge_. \
 _Level_ action tags == (keep tagged whenever) player is doing something\